 Best practices are outlined in the International Maritime Organization's (IMO's) Guidelines for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species.

-If you are unsure if your vessel has been managed using best practice, MPI has guidance to help you check your vessel's risk level.
+If you do not know if your vessel has been managed using best practice, MPI has guidance to help you check your vessel's risk level.

 Cleaning prior to arrival

-Cleaning the vessel's entire hull, including all niche areas, fewer than 30 days prior to arrival in New Zealand is the recommended option for long-stay vessels.
+For long-stay vessels, the recommended option is to clean the vessel's entire hull, including all niche areas, fewer than 30 days before arrival to New Zealand.

 - may include hull cleaning or dry docking reports